ddrous/ParaJax/README.md

-# ParaJax
+# graphpint

 Scaling differential equations via transferable dynamics.
+We focus on generalising dysnmical systems to new environments.
+We treat a each of those environments as a node, and the edges carry the difference in network weight norms between them.

 ## Features
 - **Faster discovery** of dynamical systems.